 The app notifications will wake your screen when you are not using your iPhone/iPad.
 If an app frequently wakes your display with notifications, you can turn off push notifications for the app in Settings > Notifications.

 8. Turn on Airplane Mode

 When you are in low-signal area, you can turn on Airplane Mode to stop your device searching for network signal to save your iPhone battery.
 You can swipe up from the bottom of any screen to open Control Center and tap the Airplane mode icon to turn it on.
 But please bear in mind that you cannot make or receive phone calls once you turn on Airplane mode.

-The basic tips above can effectively optimize your iPhone/iPad battery life.
+The basic tips above can effectively optimize your iPhone battery life in iOS 11 or iOS 10.3.
 If you don’t see any gains, you can always turn the disabled features back on.
-Have any better solution to fix iPhone/iPad battery draining fast in iOS 10.3.3/10.3.2, inform us via comment.
+Have any better solution to fix iOS 11 battery drain?
+Inform us via comment.